Call for Abstracts

 In case you are unsure if your abstract fits one of the streams, or you want to suggest an additional stream, please contact us at email@example.com.

-EPATH accepts submissions for Oral and Poster presentations, Workshops and State-of-the-Art mini-symposia.
+EPATH accepts submissions for Oral and Poster presentations, Round Tables (previously ‘workshop’) and State-of-the-Art mini-symposia.
+Please find more information for each format:

-An oral presentation is a 10 to 15 minute presentation about a study or topic in transgender healthcare or research.
+An oral presentation is a 10 minute prerecorded presentation about a study or topic in transgender healthcare or research.
 The abstract for an oral presentation is structured in Background / Methods / Results and conclusions.

 A poster is a visual presentation of your study results.
 Poster abstracts are structured in Background / Methods / Results and Conclusions.

-Posters are displayed at the conference and presented during the poster session.
+Posters will be displayed online at the conference website in PDF format, and can be presented by a prerecorded short presentation of 5 minutes.
 Students and young researchers are warmly invited to submit poster presentations.
-EPATH will award a Poster Award during the conference.

-The time allotted for workshops is 90 minutes.
+The time allotted for round table is 50 minutes, Q&A included.

-The time allotted for symposia is 90 minutes.
+The time allotted for symposia is 50 minutes, Q&A included.

-Abstract submissions must be submitted to the Exordo abstract submission platform by March 1st, 2021, 23:59 CET.
+Abstract submissions must be submitted to the Exordo abstract submission platform by April 1st, 2021, 23:59 CET.
 Abstracts are reviewed by the Scientific Committee of the track you submitted your abstract in.
 Announcements of approved and rejected abstracts will be made in April 2021.
-If approved, you will get the chance to adjust your abstract before publication in the (online) programme overview.
+If approved, you will get the chance to adjust your abstract before publication in the (online) program overview.

 Please note: all presenting authors are required to register and pay for their attendance at the conference.